TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Methodology

-In {\tool}, we propose to use an LLM as the rule parser to convert traffic rules to scenario representations.
-LLMs have emerged in recent years and achieved similar or even better performance than humans on many NLP tasks~\cite{laskar2023systematic}, which shows the capacity of LLMs for understanding, generating, and interpreting texts.
-In the current utilization of LLMs, the primary engagement method involves the use of prompts.
-These prompts, which are simple cues or instructions, guide the model's output.
+In {\tool}, we propose using an LLM as a rule parser to convert traffic rules into scenario representations following the proposed DSL syntax.
+This approach leverages the recent advancements in LLMs, which have demonstrated human-level or superior performance in various NLP tasks~\cite{laskar2023systematic}.
 As the example shown in Table~\ref{tab:prompt_example}, the LLM, GPT-4~\cite{ChatGPT}, clearly explains the meaning of the given traffic rule in the prompt.
 It even infers the item \textit{``T'' intersection} that is not explicitly mentioned in the traffic rule and shows some keywords in bold.
-Therefore, in the \textit{rule parser}, we adopt an LLM to understand traffic rules, extract key information, and generate test scenario representations following the syntax of the proposed DSL.

-To fully utilize the power of an LLM as the rule parser, we propose a workflow of the rule parsing process as shown in Figure~\ref{fig:enter-label}.
-The pipeline contains three steps: knowledge extraction, knowledge validation, and syntax alignment.
-For each step, well-designed prompts are used to guide the LLM to generate desired outputs.
+Inspired by this, we design a systematic pipeline for traffic rule parsing using an LLM.

+However, the utilization of LLMs presents several challenges: \begin{itemize} \item Prompt Engineering: The primary method of engaging LLMs is through prompts, which are simple cues or instructions guiding the model's output.
+Designing effective prompts is crucial for obtaining accurate and relevant responses. \item Hallucination: A significant challenge in using LLMs is the hallucination problem~\cite{zhang2023siren, ye2023cognitive}, where models may generate incorrect or fabricated information not present in the input data.
+This is particularly critical when dealing with traffic rules, where accuracy is paramount. \end{itemize}

+To address these challenges, we propose a novel pipeline (illustrated in Figure~\ref{fig:enter-label}) that overcomes the limitations of standard LLM usage.
+Our approach consists of three key components: \begin{itemize} \item Few-shot In-context Learning-based Knowledge Extraction: This method improves the LLM's ability to extract relevant information from traffic rules by providing it with examples of correct extractions. \item Knowledge Validation: To mitigate the hallucination problem, we implement a validation step to verify the extracted information against the original traffic rule. \item Syntax Alignment: This step ensures that the extracted scenario representations are consistently formatted and aligned with the input traffic rules. \end{itemize}

+Each of these components is guided by carefully designed prompts, addressing the challenge of effective prompt engineering.
+This comprehensive approach ensures that the LLM extracts accurate scenario representations that are consistent with input traffic rules, overcoming the primary challenges of LLM utilization in this context.